Washington sending economic advisers to Puerto Rico

-SAN JUAN (Reuters) - The Obama administration is dispatching a team of experts to Puerto Rico to advise the Caribbean island’s government on its hard-pressed finances and to help it better tap federal funding programs, according to officials.
+SAN JUAN, Nov 21 (Reuters) - The Obama administration is dispatching a team of experts to Puerto Rico to advise the Caribbean island’s government on its hard-pressed finances and to help it better tap federal funding programs, according to officials.

 The move is not, however, a first step toward a full federal bailout of the U.S. commonwealth, local officials said, aiming to shoot down bond market speculation that the cash-strapped local government cannot dig out of its fiscal morass on its own.